bradjc/bradjc-www/class/cs4501-s23/index.md

 Assessments
 -----------

-- **Quizzes**:
-These in-class quick formative assessments will help students stay accountable to the material and highlight the most important aspects from the last lecture.
+- **Quizzes**: These in-class quick formative assessments will help students stay accountable to the material and highlight the most important aspects from the last lecture/class.
+Quiz grading is 50% completion and 50% correctness.
-(10 quizzes, 5%)

-- **Labs**:
+  The end-of-semester quiz score is calculated out of 75% of total possible points. (approx. 20 quizzes, 5%)

-In-class labs will give students hands-on experience developing and debugging wireless networks.
+- **Labs**: In-class labs will give students hands-on experience developing and debugging wireless networks.
 Labs will be largely structured and are formative assessments.
 Students will generate some output, such as a plot or paragraph description for light grading.
 (10 labs, 20%)

-- **Assignments**:
-These projects will require students to build various wireless networks and leverage the properties of the wireless protocols to meet given application requirements.
+- **Assignments**: These projects will require students to build various wireless networks and leverage the properties of the wireless protocols to meet given application requirements.
 The output will be working code that implements the required functionality.
 Additionally, there may be required data collection they must complete.
 (4 assignments, 30%)

-- **Exams**:
-An in-class exam will assess student learning of key concepts on wireless protocols and how they relate to applications.
+- **Exams**: An in-class exam will assess student learning of key concepts on wireless protocols and how they relate to applications.
 (1 exam, 15%)

-- **Homework**:
-Homework will give students a chance to practice analyzing wireless protocols and matching protocols to applications.
+- **Homework**: Homework will give students a chance to practice analyzing wireless protocols and matching protocols to applications.
 The homework will provide example questions that will be on the exam.
 (4 homework assignments, 10%)

-- **Final Project**:
-The final project will have students use wireless protocols to develop their own application and device, and measure its performance.
+- **Final Project**: The final project will have students use wireless protocols to develop their own application and device, and measure its performance.
 (1 project, 20%)

 Honor